nicolasfara/pulvreakt-reconfiguration-evaluation/README.md

 we recommend to use the IntelliJ Idea IDE.
 Opening the project in IntelliJ Idea will automatically import the project, download the dependencies, and allow for a smooth development experience.

-## Regenerate the charts

-We keep a copy of the data in this repository, so that the charts can be regenerated without having to run the experiment again.
-To regenerate the charts, run `docker compose run --no-deps charts`.
-Alternatively, follow the steps or the "reproduce natively" section, starting after the part describing how to re-launch the simulations.

 ## Show custom charts